 Why Pre-engagement Counseling Might Be Right For You And Your Partner

-Updated April 27, 2020
+Updated November 16, 2020

-Reviewer Nicole Gaines, LPC
+Medically Reviewed By: Nicole Gaines, LPC

 In most cases, the goal of a relationship is to find love with another person and to maintain that love for as long as we can.
 When we find the individual who we believe to be "the one," the next step to take is to propose to them, marry them, and then live happily ever after.
 After all, the perfect relationship is one where there is only a happily ever after and there are no conflict or sadness, right?
 Unfortunately, these picture-perfect relationships don't exist and relationships are hard work that requires your constant care and attention.
-Those who come into a relationship believing this harmful misconception will often be surprised when they do run into their first issue with their partner and are unable to handle it.
-That is not to say that couples aren't successful but they do need to be prepared and ready to work out their problems.

 Given that the US has a staggering 50% divorce rate, many couples opt to receive pre-engagement counseling as a way to reduce the risk of divorce becoming a reality later on in the marriage.
 This type of counseling may help couples to prepare for engagement mentally, will give them the tools necessary to help with communication and conflict resolutions, and, eventually, prepare them for their life after marriage.
 Overall, pre-engagement counseling is less common than pre-marital counseling but it is quite popular among religious couples and it helps to provide an extra layer of security before engagement.
 Some couples who are very close to their church may even receive pre-marital and pre-engagement counseling through a member of the church.
-Many couples have reported significant benefits from engaging in this type of therapy, including a higher success in marriage.
+Many engaged couples who find a counselor have reported significant benefits from engaging in this type of therapy, including a higher success in marriage.